Sifchain/sifchain-validators/docs/setup/standalone/manual.md

 ```

 and it'll start accordingly and sync from the height where the snapshot was taken (for BetaNet), or from genesis (for TestNet).

+It's *highly* recommended that you consider running `cosmovisor` under `systemd` or `supervisord`, or some other process control system.